On March 31, 2010 my beloved mother

-The piece was performed outdoors all around the Annenberg Beach House and on the boardwalk.
+The piece was performed outdoors around the Annenberg Beach House and on the boardwalk.

 CYCLES OF CHANGE II

 October 7, 2012:The live performance returned as part of CicLAvia!
-Dan directed and performed in this funny and family-friendly performance about bicycling in the big city featuring Claire Day, Carla Vega, Charlie McClung, Gabriel Tenorios and Dan, plus live musicians George Abe and Byron Yamada playing taiko, flute and percussion.
+Dan directed and performed in this funny and family-friendly performance about bicycling in the big city featuring Claire Day, Carla Vega, Charlie McClung, Gabriel Tenorios and Dan, plus live music from George Abe and Byron Yamada on taiko, flute and percussion.